 With prices reduced to very reasonable levels, that leaves hefty weight as the only potential issue, but if you tend to punish your cranks, that’s worth sucking up in return for improved longevity.

-When Race Face introduced their full carbon Next SL crank a few years back it took us a while to believe something so light could be as tough and stiff as it was.
-There were a few hiccups with bonding and other issues on early versions of the Canadian-made, US carbon construction but the fourth-generation versions still weigh nothing while taking pretty much everything in their stride.
+When Race Face introduced its full carbon Next SL crank a few years back, it took us a while to believe something so light could be as tough and stiff as it was.
+There were a few hiccups with bonding and other issues on early versions of the Canadian-made, US carbon construction, but the fourth-generation versions still weigh nothing while taking pretty much everything in their stride.

 The Cinch chainrings work and last well, are available in a vast 24-42T range and you can even opt for a double spider if you want.
 The Cinch axle comes standard in SuperBoost and even fat-bike widths.
 If you want to measure your watts there’s a retrofit power meter spindle, too.

-Add four colour options on the stickers, rubber tip protectors and it looks and lasts as good as it feels under your feet and on the scales.
-The only niggle in an otherwise perfect lightweight race/trail product is the lack of a shorter 165mm arm option.
+Add four color options on the stickers, rubber tip protectors and it looks and lasts as good as it feels under your feet and on the scales.
+The only gripe in an otherwise perfect lightweight race/trail product is the lack of a shorter 165mm arm option.

-If we were awarding a prize for most improved product then SRAM’s XX1 DUB chainset would be a definite contender.
-The top-line XX1 has always been light but previous versions have been noticeably more flexible than competitors.
-Remodelled ‘carbon tuned’ hollow carbon arms and the new DUB axle and bottom bracket design means XX1 (and other SRAM cranks) now feel rock solid underfoot no matter how hard you’re stomping off the start line.
+If we were awarding a prize for the most improved product, then SRAM’s XX1 DUB chainset would be a definite contender.
+The top-line XX1 has always been light, but previous versions have been noticeably more flexible than competitors'.
+Remodeled ‘carbon tuned’ hollow arms and the new DUB axle and bottom bracket design means XX1 (and other SRAM cranks) now feel rock solid underfoot no matter how hard you’re stomping off the start line.

 XX1 comes in a 165mm arm length for shorter legs or lower bellied bikes, and DUB bottom brackets are available to fit all bikes.
 Riders who like rough terrain are probably better off with the slightly heavier but deliberately tougher X01 crank.

-The orientation of the ring can be fine-tuned to modify where it delivers its ovalised power pulse in your pedal stroke - so there's lots to play with.
+The orientation of the ring can be fine-tuned to modify where it delivers its ovalized power pulse in your pedal stroke - so there's lots to play with.
 Construction is crisp and immaculate throughout with clear, laser-etched detailing.
-Rotor do their own range of excellent conventional and ceramic bearing bottom brackets but the Kapic will slide into any 30mm bottom bracket you have.
+Rotor does its own range of excellent conventional and ceramic bearing bottom brackets but the Kapic will slide into any 30mm bottom bracket you have, or Boost standard too.

 The straight arms mean a longer axle that needs extensive spacing to clear the frame though.
 Add the superlight, carved arms and there’s noticeable flex under peak power so Kapic is probably one for spinners, while pedal mashers should look at the chunkier Rex.

-There’s a high likelihood you’ve never even heard of the crank from dirt jump and general mountain bike misbehaviour legends DMR.
-This Praxis-produced unit has been our favourite fail-safe option for left-field builds for several years though and every set we’ve used is still going strong.
+There’s a high likelihood you’ve never even heard of the crank from dirt jump and general mountain bike legends DMR.
+This Praxis-produced unit has been our favorite fail-safe option for left-field builds for several years though, and every set we’ve used is still going strong.

 The big arms and oversized axle immediately feel stiffer than most set-ups through the pedals so it’s no surprise they’re used by several top DH riders.
 They give tons of traction feedback and torque transfer too, although those with sensitive soles might start suffering on long, rocky descents.
 They also come in shorter 165mm lengths for the latest enduro bikes.

-Affordable carbon sounds good, can often be pretty, but it’s rarely the greatest in terms of performance.
+Affordable carbon sounds good and can often be pretty, but it’s rarely the greatest in terms of performance.
 That makes Truvativ’s great mix of price and purpose even more impressive.
 The slightly tapered carbon and alloy arms and ‘almost-30mm-but-not-quite-compatible’ DUB axle keep weight usefully low.

-If you’re slightly concerned about trusting the Next SL crank, or just want purple and green logo options on a properly tough unit that still comes in under 500g the Next Rally is where it’s at.
-The same made-in-Canada, US-sourced carbon construction as the Next SL’s is beefed up with the pedal insert from Race Face’s SixC cranks to spread impact and landing loads.
+If you’re slightly concerned about trusting the Next SL crank, or just want purple and green logo options on a properly tough unit that still comes in under 500g, the Next Rally is where it’s at.
+The same made-in-Canada, US-sourced carbon construction as the Next SL is beefed up with the pedal insert from Race Face’s SixC cranks to spread impact and landing loads.

 The bolt-in Cinch axle system adds easy spindle replacement if you really slam them (we’ve never managed it) and width options up to fat bike.
 There’s even a neat, totally protected power-meter option.

-Like most things Hope lovingly machine into life in their Lancashire factory, the original laser-etched multi-anodised colour option cranks were an instant hit with their legion of loyal fans.
+Like most things Hope lovingly machines into life in its Lancashire factory, the original laser-etched multi-anodized color option cranks were an instant hit with their legion of loyal fans.
 They have proved just as tough as Hope's venerable bottom brackets.

-Compared with lighter, cheaper alloy cranks they were noticeably flexy when pedalling or cornering hard and the unique tools needed for fit and removal made trail-side maintenance a pain.
+Compared with lighter, cheaper alloy cranks they were noticeably flexy when pedaling or cornering hard and the unique tools needed for fit and removal made trail-side maintenance a pain.

 Thankfully the new EVO cranks are the result of intense stress-analysis scrutiny to deliver a crank that’s 15 per cent lighter and stiffer than the original.
-It’s now got self-extracting hardware so you can remove it trail side if the need arises.
-The same six-colour, direct-mount, single or double spider and axle widths from old-school to fat-bike options are also available.
+It now has self-extracting hardware so you can remove it trailside if the need arises.
+The same six-color, direct-mount, single or double spider and axle widths from old-school to fat-bike options are also available.
 Hope’s rings are particularly tough, with extra motorcross-style scoops for squeezing mud out of the mix, too.

-As it’s been extensively pre-tested by Pro DH rider Adam ‘Gas to flat’ Brayton, Hope are happy for you to use it for whatever sort of mountain biking you prefer.
-That said, we’ve only just got a set to play with so we can’t comment on extended durability from our own experience yet.
-There’s no escaping the fact that Shimano SLX and others compete on basic performance for around half the price either.
+As it’s been extensively pre-tested by Pro DH rider Adam ‘Gas to flat’ Brayton, Hope is happy for you to use it for whatever sort of mountain biking you prefer.
+However, there’s no escaping the fact that Shimano SLX and others compete on basic performance for around half the price.